Swelling after lens replacement. Rehabilitation after cataract removal

 Rheumatogenous retinal detachment, although rare after EEC or phacoemulsification, may be associated with the following risk factors.

-"Retinal" retinal degeneration or tears require prior treatment before cataract extraction or laser capsulotomy if ophthalmoscopy is possible (or as soon as it becomes possible).
+Lattice degeneration or retinal breaks require pretreatment before cataract extraction or laser capsulotomy if ophthalmoscopy is possible (or immediately after it becomes possible).
 High myopia.

-Vitreous loss, especially if subsequent management was wrong, and the risk of detachment is about 7%.
-In the presence of myopia >6 diopters, the risk increases to 1.5%.
+Vitreous loss, especially if subsequent management was incorrect, and the risk of detachment is about 7%.
+If myopia is >6 diopters, the risk increases to 1.5%.

-Carrying out YAG-laser capsulotomy in the early stages (within a year after the operation).
+Performing YAG laser capsulotomy in the early stages (within a year after surgery).

-Most often, it develops after a complicated operation, which was accompanied by a rupture of the posterior capsule and prolapse, and sometimes infringement of the vitreous body, although it can also be observed with a successfully performed operation.
+Most often it develops after a complicated operation, which was accompanied by rupture of the posterior capsule and prolapse, and sometimes strangulation of the vitreous, although it can also be observed during a successfully performed operation.
 Usually appears 2-6 months after surgery.

-With the appearance and progression of cataracts, doctors advise to immediately perform an operation, during which the lens will be replaced.
-Older people or people with any chronic diseases may face a similar problem.
-If you do not seek qualified help in a timely manner, then there is a risk of losing your sight forever.
+When cataracts appear and progress, doctors advise immediate surgery to replace the lens.
+Elderly people or people with chronic diseases may face a similar problem.
+If you do not seek qualified help in a timely manner, there is a risk of losing your vision forever.

-The operation to replace the lens of the eye requires compliance with certain conditions during the rehabilitation period, which can take several months.
-This article talks about how to behave at this time and what non-compliance with the established rules can lead to.
+An operation to replace the lens of the eye requires compliance with certain conditions during the rehabilitation period, which can last several months.
+This article talks about how to behave at this time and what can result from failure to comply with the established rules.

 Show all